Leaving care – Housing

 Once you reach the age of 18, where will you live?

-Once you reach 18 you may be dying for a place of your own.
+Once you reach 18 you may want a place of your own.
 However, even if you’re keen to get out there and make it on your own, you may also feel worried about what you will face.
 Suddenly you will be responsible for your own wellbeing, your finances and your future.
 However, there is plenty of help and support available form your social worker or your leaving care personal adviser.

 The options available will depend upon your needs, whether you can demonstrate your ability to live independently and the housing available.
 Work with your social worker or personal adviser to agree on the best of the several options you can consider.

 If you are living in foster care, you will be encouraged to stay in that placement for as long as you feel it is the right place for you.
-This could even mean staying there after your 18th birthday in some circumstances, such as if you are finishing your education.
+This could mean staying there after your 18th birthday in some circumstances, such as if you are finishing your education.

 Your foster carer will help you develop and practise essential skills you will need to manage after you leave, such as: